Rama-bit/sampleNodeJS/README.md

-# sampleNodeJS

-Sample Node JS application
+# Sample NodeJS application

-To Run the application
+# To Run the application
     npm start